orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 - change page from the table of contents
 - leaving a page marks all fields on the given page as visited, ensuring that errors on that page, if any, show in the error summary

+### Validated mode

 When using the validated mode:

 - you can freely go back to the preceding page
 - but you can only go forward to the next page if
   - there are no errors on all preceding pages as well as the current page
-  - or if you have already visited the next page
+  - if you have already visited the next page
-- the table of contents only allows you to navigate to pages you have already visited
+- the table of contents only allows you to navigate
+  - to pages you have already visited
+  - or to the next page if there are no errors on all preceding pages as well as the current page [SINCE Orbeon Forms 4.11]
 - you should generally use the "Prev" or "Next" buttons for navigation
 - any attempt to navigate to the next page marks all the fields of the preceding pages as well as the current page as visited, ensuring that errors on those pages, if any, show in the error summary